kisa002/Transer/README.md

 TRANSER automatically translates text when you select the text and click TRANSER in the menu that comes out.

+### iOS

+Just enter text in the app and it will be automatically translated.

 ## Captures

 ### Desktop